gnahtb/my-portfolio/README.md

 ~~I configured a GitHub workflow to autonomously deploy any new commit to a personal AWS S3 bucket.
 It turned out that you can host a static website with S3.~~

 I now host this page on an Oracle Cloud (Always Free) instance running Nginx.
-Kudos to Oracle Cloud for maintaining an Always Free tier that doesn't any penny.
+Kudos to Oracle Cloud for maintaining an Always Free tier that doesn't cost any penny.
 Check out what Oracle Cloud free tier has at https://www.oracle.com/cloud/free/.

 Here are some resources if anyone also wants to host websites using Nginx on Oracle Cloud: